Recreating the Country

 PictureOxalis comes in many sizes and colours.
 This yellow flowering variety is probably the most common and invasive

-These are dominating and destructive perennial weeds that are best managed with an application of herbicide.
+Avoid planting near invasive perennial weeds like Kikuyu, Couch, Phalaris, Paspalum and Oxalis.
+These are best managed with an application of herbicide.
 Ideally follow up with a cool burn when they die and spray with herbicide again if they reshoot.

 Show them no mercy because they will take over the grassland and destroy all your good works.
 Once they invade they are much harder to control.
 Using this process, you will systematically eliminate difficult-to-manage weeds, though it is likely to take two growing seasons.
-Planting grassland plants before these tough resilient weeds are banished, will only result in disappointment.
+Planting grassland plants before these tough resilient weeds are banished will only result in disappointment.

-(See pictures below).
+(See images below).

 Kikuyu and Couch grasses die back naturally in winter, so spraying at this time does them no harm.
-It is better to spray these weeds in late spring or early summer when they are growing strongly.
+It is better to spray these weeds in late spring or early summer when they are green and growing strongly.

 My personal story.
 As an organic vegetable grower, I have tried hand-weeding these difficult weeds year after year.
-This involved putting the soil through a sieve to remove any potential growing shoots or bulbs which is a slow and tedious process.
+This involved putting the soil through a sieve to remove any potential growing shoots or bulbs, which is a slow and tedious process.
 Yet, still the problem weeds kept coming back.

 PictureKangaroo Grass mass planted in an island planting to lower nitrogen levels.
 No nutrient stripping was done on this site, so more hand weeding was required.